craws/OpenAtlas/sphinx/source/form/description.rst

 Used to add additional information.
 Line breaks are preserved.

-An description can be searched for in the advanced search.
+A description can be searched for in the advanced :doc:`../tools/search`.